needle-mirror/com.unity.entities/Documentation~/entity_iteration_foreach.md

        quaternion.AxisAngle(math.up(), rotationSpeed.RadiansPerSecond * __deltaTime__));

    if(math.abs(rotationSpeed.RadiansPerSecond) <= float.Epsilon) //Speed effectively zero
-       PostUpdateCommands.RemoveComponent(entity, typeof(RotationSpeed));
+       EntityManager.RemoveComponent(entity, typeof(RotationSpeed));
 });
 ```

-The system executes the commands in the post-update buffer after the OnUpdate() function is finished.
+The system can execute these commands safely as the ComponentSystem is running on the main thread.

-## Fluent Queries
+## Entity Queries

 You can use a [fluent-style](https://en.wikipedia.org/wiki/Fluent_interface) query to constrain a ForEach lambda such that it executes on a specific set of entities satisfying some constraints.
 These queries can specify whether the work should be done on entities that have any, all or none of a set of components.
 Constraints can be chained together and should look very familiar to users of C#'s LINQ system.